Every day a new advantage

 Algund in autumn

-Convent Maria Steinach
+Maria Steinach Convent

-Foresta Castle
+Forst Castle

-Foresta Castle
+Forst Castle

 Foresta Castle was built in the 13th century and first mentioned in writing in 1302.
 The Lords of Foresta were ministeriales (unfree nobles in service) in Tyrol.
 In the 14th century, the complex came into the hands of the Starkenberg family, and in the 16th century, the Brandis family.
 During that time, Foresta Castle was also expanded and renewed in the 19th century.
 A curious fact: the minnesinger Oswald von Wolkenstein is said to have been held captive in the castle by his beloved in the Middle Ages.